Understanding AI Buzzwords: Vocab you need to know.

 Tokens

 Tokens are small pieces of information, like a word or character.
 When you enter text like “2023 revenue trends,” the AI breaks it into tokens to process it.
-Think of it as splitting a sentence into smaller parts for easier understanding.
+Think of it as splitting a sentence into smaller parts for easier understanding by the language models.
+1 token is about 1.3 words.

 Hallucinations